Arquisoft/lomap_en3a/restapi/README.md

 For running Prometheus and Grafana we can use several docker images.
 Check `docker-compose.yml` to see how these images are launched.

-<u>Note: in the `prometheus.yml` we are telling prometheus where is our restapi metrics end
-point.
-In Grafana `datasources/datasource.yml` we are telling where to find prometheus data.</u>
+***Note: in the `prometheus.yml` we are telling prometheus where is our restapi metrics end point.
+In Grafana `datasources/datasource.yml` we are telling where to find prometheus data.***

 In both configuration files we need to stablish the uris of restapi metrics and the prometheus datasource.
 Right now they are configured to work using docker-compose network.
 If